 With less impact, more thought must be put into the presentation.

-If you cant catch the eye of the public in the first place you’re going to have a hard time selling anything.
+If you cant catch the eye of the public in the first place you’re going to have a hard time selling any size of art.
 But don’t worry there are workarounds.

 Back in the day, when I first started to sell paintings, I learned a useful trick.
 The way to make small pictures look bigger is to mount them with very wide borders.